TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 10. Click **Launch**.
 The Launch Status page is displayed.

-11. Click **View Status**.
+11. Click **View Instances**.
 The dashboard which lists the instances is displayed.

 12. Click **Refresh** to view the updated list and the status of the instance creation.